-- When you first put the eye drops into your eye, they may cause blurred vision.
-This should quickly clear, but make sure you can see clearly before you drive or use machines or tools.
+- When you first put the eye drops into your eye, they could cause your vision to become blurred.
+This should quickly clear, but make sure that you can see clearly again before you drive or before using machines or tools.

 - If you are using any other eye drops or eye ointments, leave at least five minutes between applying each preparation.
 It is likely you will be advised to use ganciclovir last.

 - Try not to miss any doses.
-If you forget to use the gel on time, put a drop in as soon as you remember and then try to fit in the correct number of remaining doses during the rest of the day.
+If you do forget to use the gel, put a drop in as soon as you remember and then try to fit in the correct number of remaining doses during the rest of the day.

 - Eye infections can cause your eyes to become more sensitive to sunlight than usual.
 Wearing sunglasses may help to prevent this.

-- The length of your treatment may last up to three weeks, but if your symptoms do not start to improve within a few days of using the drops, you should arrange to see your doctor for advice as soon as possible.
+- The full length of your treatment will last for nearly three weeks, but if your symptoms do not start to improve within a few days of starting to use the drops, you should arrange to see your doctor for advice as soon as possible.

 - Do not wear contact lenses while you are using ganciclovir eye gel.
 Wear your spectacles instead.
-Wait for at least 24 hours after your last dose before using your lenses again.
+Wait for at least 24 hours after the last time you use the gel before using your lenses again.

-- Ganciclovir eye gel is for you.
-Never share it with others, even if their condition appears to be the same as yours.
+- Ganciclovir eye gel has been prescribed for you.
+Never share it with other people, even if their condition appears to be the same as yours.

 Can ganciclovir eye gel cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the ones associated with ganciclovir eye gel.
-You will find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with your gel.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

-If you experience any other symptoms which you think may be due to this eye preparation, ask your doctor or pharmacist for advice.
+If you experience any other symptoms which you think may be due to the gel, speak with your doctor or pharmacist for further advice.

 How to store ganciclovir eye gel